-TORSIONAL VIBRATION ANALYSIS OF SYNCHRONOUS MOTOR-DRIVEN TURBOMACHINERY by
+TORSIONAL VIBRATION ANALYSIS AND TESTING OF SYNCHRONOUS MOTOR-DRIVEN TURBOMACHINERY by

-Mark A. Corbo President and Chief Engineer No Bull Engineering Guilderland, New York and Clifford P. Cook Texaco Fellow Texaco, Inc. Bellaire, Texas
+Mark A. Corbo President and Chief Engineer No Bull Engineering Delmar, New York Clifford P. Cook Texaco Fellow ChevronTexaco, Inc. Houston, Texas Charles W. Yeiser Principal Engineer Rotor Bearing Technology & Software, Inc. Phoenixville, Pennsylvania and Michael J. Costello Senior Specialist ChevronTexaco, Inc. Houston, Texas

-Mark A. Corbo is the President and Chief Engineer of No Bull Engineering, a high technology engineering/consulting firm located in Guilderland, New York.
-He is responsible for providing rotating equipment consulting services in the forms of engineering design and analysis, troubleshooting, and third-party design audits to various clients within the turbomachinery industry.
-Prior to beginning his consulting career at Mechanical Technology Incorporated in 1995, he spent 12 years in the aerospace industry designing pumps, valves, and controls for gas turbine engines.
-His fields of expertise include rotordynamics, fluid-film journal and thrust bearings, hydraulic and pneumatic flow analysis, computational fluid dynamics, finite element analysis, dynamic simulations, and mechanical design.
+Mark A. Corbo is President and Chief Engineer of No Bull Engineering, a high technology engineering/consulting firm, in Delmar, New York.
+He is responsible for rotating equipment consulting services in the forms of engineering design and analysis, troubleshooting, and third-party design audits.
+Before beginning his consulting career at MTI in 1995, he spent 12 years in the aerospace industry designing pumps, valves, and controls for gas turbine engines.
+His expertise includes rotordynamics, fluid-film journal and thrust bearings, dynamic simulations, hydraulic and pneumatic flow analysis, CFD, FEA, and mechanical design.

 Mr. Corbo has B.S. and M.S. degrees (Mechanical Engineering) from Rensselaer Polytechnic Institute.
-He is a registered Professional Engineer in the State of New York and a member of ASME, NSPE, STLE, and The Vibration Institute.
-He has authored thirteen technical publications.
+He is a registered Professional Engineer in the State of New York, and is a member of ASME, STLE, and The Vibration Institute.
+He has authored more than a dozen technical publications, including one that won the "Best Case Study" award at Bently Nevada's ISCORMA conference in 2001.

-Clifford P. (Cliff) Cook is with Texaco, Inc., in Bellaire, Texas.
+Clifford P. (Cliff) Cook is with ChevronTexaco, Inc., in Houston, Texas.
 He is Chairman of the API RP 687 Task Force on Repair of Special Purpose Rotors.
 He is a Texaco Fellow, registered Professional Engineer in the State of Texas, Chairman of the API Subcommittee on Mechanical Equipment, and a member of the Texas A&M Turbomachinery Symposium Advisory Committee.
 Mr. Cook is a member of API 617 (compressors), 613 (SP gears), 677

-(GP gears), 616 (gas turbines), and past member of API 684 (rotordynamics tutorial), 610 (pumps), 618 (reciprocating compressors) task forces.
+(GP gears), 616 (gas turbines), and past member of API 684

+(rotordynamics tutorial), 610 (pumps), 618 (reciprocating compressors) task forces.